sarahciston/codingcare/posts/0critintro.md

 >"learning to inhabit the world in a better way [...] the role of artworks is no longer to form imaginary and utopian realities, but to actually be ways of living and models of action within the existing real" (Bourriaud in Raley Tactical Media)

 >"the lesson I think we need to learn from tactical media practitioners more broadly is that critique and critical reflection are at their most powerful when they do not adopt a spectatorial position on the (putatively neutral) outside, when they do not merely sketch a surface, but rather penetrate the core of the system itself, intensifying identification so as to produce structural change."
-(Raley R. "Dataveillance and Countervailance in @gitelmanRawDataOxymoron2013)
+(Raley "Dataveillance and Countervailance" in @gitelmanRawDataOxymoron2013)

 #### No to capital and Yes to sharing